-The Trinity Buoy Wharf Drawing Prize aims to promote and reward excellence and talent in contemporary drawing practice in the United Kingdom.
+The Trinity Buoy Wharf Drawing Prize aims to promote and reward excellence and talent in current drawing practice in the United Kingdom.
 Please read the Rules & Guidelines carefully as you will be asked to acknowledge acceptance of them during the online registration process.

 The utmost care will be taken of all work submitted for selection, however the organisers of the Trinity Buoy Wharf Drawing Prize shall have no liability for any loss or damage caused to work during the selection process, whether such damage is caused by the organisers, their team of staff or otherwise.
 Works entered are not insured during the selection process and entrants are strongly advised to arrange their own insurance for works entered.

 All work selected for the Trinity Buoy Wharf Drawing Prize will be insured from 5pm on the final day of the selection process, 18 July 2018.
 Selected works will be insured to the value as indicated by the entrant in either the Sale Price or Insurance Value section on the Work Submission Form at the time of submission.
 If no value is entered in either of these sections on the Work Submission Form then the value of the work will be deemed to be nil.
 In the unlikely event of any claim on insurance being made, independent and verifiable insurance valuations will need to be provided.

 Applicants are required to provide reusable packing cases to protect fragile or delicate works during the selection process, exhibition and national tour.